TFG gets tribunal approval to acquire Jet stores

 23 September 2020 - 21:20

-The purchase of Jet stores by TFG has been given the go ahead from the Competition Tribunal on Wednesday, with instructions that it cannot retrench any Jet employees in purchased stores for the next two years.
+The purchase of Jet stores by TFG has been given the go-ahead by the Competition Tribunal on Wednesday, with instructions that it cannot retrench any Jet employees in purchased stores for the next two years.

-TFG, the owner of Foschini and other brands including Duesouth and Sportsscene announced in July it had made a R480m bid for commercially-viable Jet stores including stock worth R800m.
+TFG, the owner of Foschini and other brands including Duesouth and Sportscene announced in July it had made a R480m bid for commerciallyviable Jet stores including stock worth R800m.

 BL Premium